Join our Blue Coast Records Newsletter for discounts on music throughout the month!

 Sign up for DSD music samples Free Downloads Section and view our music store.

 Preview our Master Quality Discs!
 MQD 24k Gold CDs.
 Find more music at our sister site - Downloads NOW!

-Get $200 free music with purchase of a Mytek DSD DAC.
+Get up to $200 free music with purchase of a UFO Portable DSD DAC or Mytek DSD DAC.
 See details for more information.

 Join us on Facebook and Twitter.

 With more than 20 years in the music industry, Cookie Marenco’s creative and technical skills have touched almost every aspect of the business.
 She is widely known for the quality of her audio engineering skills and for drawing out passionate performances from the artists she produces.
 She has engineered or produced 5 Grammy-nominated records, several Gold records and an Academy Award-winning documentary.
 Her artist credits include Max Roach, Brain, Kenny Aronoff, Steve Smith, Brady Blade, Tony Furtado, Tony Trischka, Dirk Powell, Rob Ickes, Charlie Haden, Tony Levin, Steve Rodby, Buckethead, Ralph Towner, Paul McCandless, Ernie Watts, Glen Moore, Mary Chapin Carpenter, John Jennings, Pat DiNizio, Kristin Hersch, Brad Mehldau, Matt Rollings, Kevin Kern, Art Lande, Clara Ponty, Chanticleer, Ladysmith Black Mambazo, Mark Isham and Michael Tolcher.
 Her production and engineering skills can be found on projects for Monterey Jazz Festival, Telluride Bluegrass Festival, Marinfest, Midem, Hard Rock Cafe, Windham Hill Records, Verve, Rounder Records, Om Records, Sony, Warner Bros. and others.